MrDumbGuy/Video-Small-Basic/README.md

 ### Usage

-1. Edit 'videoToRaw.py' and edit the video path in line 53 to point to your desired video.
+1. Edit 'videoToRaw.py' and edit the video path in line 37 to point to your desired video.
 2. Run the file
-3. If you are using a laptop, please plug it in.
-Otherwise, even 3 minutes of video will take days to encode.
-Not may, will.
+3. If compilation is taking long on a laptop, try plugging it in.
+This shouldn't be a problem anymore.
 4. The encoded text will appear as 'datacol.txt' in the same directory.
-- Running the script may take extremely long on lower-end machines.

 ## Usage of video decoder